 Steps To Effective Communication With Children

-Change Your Words
+Get Positive With Your Words

 Use Active Listening